-The unfortunate truth is that there has never been a more important time for businesses to ensure their water remains protected from natural disasters.
+Unfortunately, there has never been a more important time for businesses to ensure their water remains protected from natural disasters.

 What makes a good fire protection tank?

-California Fire Code holds storage tanks to a high standard – after all, when some of the worst wildfires in the country happen in Northern California, it is important that storage tanks are built with precision.
+California Fire Code holds storage tanks to a high standard.
+After all, when some of the worst wildfires in the country happen in Northern California, it is important that storage tanks are built with precision.

 Finding a high-quality storage tank

-The material of the water tank is important as well.
+The material of the water tank is essential as well.
 This ensures that you can use the water for irrigation or drinking.
 This is usually denoted with an NSF certification, which essentially states that the water is potable.
 However, the material and tank you go with will ultimately depend on what you use your water for.

-As with anything, be sure to read your county’s fire code before committing to a storage tank.
+As with anything, read your county’s fire code before committing to a storage tank.
 SteelCore representatives are always available to answer any questions and point you in the right direction.
 After you have decided, our experienced installers will work with you to ensure the installation process goes smoothly and that your water remains fire protected.